CRM

 Lastly, as smart contracts handle transactions and potentially large amounts of digital assets, security audits are crucial.
 Regular audits by external parties can help identify and mitigate risks, ensuring the contract remains secure against potential attacks.
 Platforms such as OpenZeppelin (https://openzeppelin.com/) provide security products and audits for smart contract development and are a valuable resource for developers looking to secure their contracts.

-Smart contract development is a complex process that involves multiple stages, from initial design and testing to deployment and ongoing maintenance.
+Smart contract development is a complex process that involves multiple stages, from initial design and smart contract testing to deployment and ongoing maintenance.
 The development begins with a clear understanding of the requirements and specifications, which guides the coding and simulation phases.
 Testing is a critical stage where the smart contract is rigorously tested in controlled environments to ensure it functions as intended and is free from vulnerabilities.

 Deployment involves launching the smart contract on a blockchain platform where it becomes immutable and interacts with other contracts and users.
 This stage requires meticulous planning to ensure that all potential issues have been addressed and that the contract is ready for public interaction.